securityfirst/tent-content/contents_en/travel/kidnapping/beginner/why-do-people-kidnap.md

 # Prevent kidnapping

-The best defence against kidnapping is to have *and practise* a high-quality security management plan.
+The best defence against kidnapping is to have *and practise* a high-quality security manement plan.

 Base security management on a thorough understanding of your location:

-* General context and risks;
+* General context and risks.

+(Learn more about this in [preparation](umbrella://lesson/preparation).)

 * The specific threat of kidnapping, including:
 	*	Past incidents;
     *	Presence of actors that carry out kidnapping;
-    *	Factors that may encourage kidnapping.

-(Learn about general context and risk assessments in [preparation](umbrella://lesson/preparation).)

-Understanding who carries out kidnappings, and why, will help shape your avoidance and survival strategies.

-## Kidnappers usually seek:

-*   Ransom;
-*   Political effect;
-*   Publicity;
-*   Human shields.
+    *	Promoting factors.

-## Actors that mainly carry out kidnappings:
+This understanding will help you reduce promoting factors and reduce opportunity.

+## Who and why?

+### Kidnappers may be:

 *   Criminals;
 *   Political extremists;